rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-structure.md

 * Get UserClaim of logged user with `AccessPermissionHandler`.
 * Authorizing token using `TokenAuthorizer`.
 * Module wise access of a user using `UserAccessConfigInfo`.

+## Domain
+Domain project contains Domain services which are made whenever `high complexity` APIs are made.
+This means that whenever a domain controller is made, it will make a domain class  for adding custom `business logic` of the domain which will be generated in the Domain project under its module's folder and its reference will be given in the controller.

 ## Api
 The Api project is the .Net core based web application which is the start of the project.
 It contains application settings, Controllers, necessery injected services like security, performance etc.